 - drink lots of water

-Click here for a list of places where you can go like community centres, pools, and splash pads.
+This List of Places to Stay Cool has places where you can go like community centres, pools, and splash pads in Chatham-Kent

 Extreme cold affects everyone.
-Children and the eldery are much more vulnerable to cold weather.
+Children and the elderly are much more vulnerable to cold weather.
 Overexposure increases the risk of developing hypothermia or frostbite.

 When an extreme cold alert is issued you need to: